takugian/quick-tutorials-with-aws/README.md

 - [dynamotable] - DynamoDB table
 - [dynamotableautoscaling] - DynamoDB table with auto Scaling configured
 - [dynamotableecsappnode] - Integration between a DynamoDB table and an ECS task `backlog`
+- [dynamotableimportsource] - DynamoDB table and import data from a S3 bucket
 - [dynamotableindexes] - DynamoDB table with Global Secondary Index (GSI) and Local Secondary Index (LSI) configured
 - [dynamotablelambda] - Integration between a DynamoDB table and a Lambda function